ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 Prior to utilizing the EDI tools, it is crucial to define the structure of the EDI data meant for import.
 Developers have the option to utilize the [Ballerina EDI Schema Specification](https://github.com/ballerina-platform/module-ballerina-edi/blob/main/docs/specs/SchemaSpecification.md) for guidance.
 This specification outlines the essential components required to describe an EDI schema, encompassing attributes such as name, delimiters, segments, field definitions, components, sub-components, and additional configuration options.

-As an illustrative example, consider the following EDI schema definition for a _simple order_, assumed to be stored as "schema.json":
+As an illustrative example, consider the following EDI schema definition for a `_simple order_`, assumed to be stored as `schema.json`:

 ```json
 {